Labour movement of Singapore: History

 Changes in the labour scene brought unsettling effects on workers in the unionized sector, causing membership to drop.
 In response, NTUC held a seminar to discuss ways to modernize the labour movement.
 It resulted in a decision to set up cooperatives to help meet the social needs of their members.

 In 1965, NTUC and the government signed a Charter for Industrial Progress and a Productivity Code of Practice.
 During the 1960s, the tripartism institution was still weak, but the formation of the National Wages Council (NWC) in the 1970s boosted the collaboration within the labour movement.
 NWC would review the state of the economy and offer rational recommendations on wage negotiations.

 The labour movement then introduced the Central Provident Fund, a social security scheme sustained by compulsory contributions by employer and employee, which provided the necessary capital for government projects and financial security for the country's workers in their old age.
 Towards the end of the 1970s, NTUC supported the government's efforts in restructuring the economy.
 The government changed its strategic focus from labour-intensive manufacturing to more skilled and technology-focused, causing workers without basic education to face unemployment.
 The labour movement started programmes for these workers so that they could have the basis to go on to skills courses.

 Singapore went into a recession in the mid-1980s that caused conflict between productivity and wage increases.
 To help the nation recover, NWC recommended the unions to forgo the 1985 wage increase and accept cuts in the employers' contributions to the Central Provident Fund (CPF).
 This drove Singapore into a quick recovery from the recession.
 During this period, a flexible wage system was introduced by the NTUC with full support from the labour movement.

 In 1990, the Singapore Institute of Labour Studies (SILS) was set up dedicating Singapore's desire to have a labour college.

 The Labour Movement 2011 (LM2011) vision was launched by NTUC to push for an all-inclusive labour movement that seeks to represent workers of all colors, nationalities, and ages and those in the new and high-growth sectors that have not been reached out to before.

-Major strikes in Singapore's history
+Singapore scored 2 on the Global Rights Index (GRI) by the International Trade Union Confederation (ITUC), which signifies "repeated violations of rights".